andreasabel/inCode/entry/wolf-goat-cabbage-the-list-monadplus-logic-problems.md

 help you see more about the usefulness of the success/fail design pattern, and it might help you gain the perspective which much of the early Haskell implementors apparently lacked: not everything is a monad!

+[^1]: You might be aware that in the current Haskell standard library
+    organization, the implementation of MonadPlus also provides separate functionality --- the "Plus".
+We won't be focusing on this part, because it is commonly regarded that it is more of a characteristic of the *Alternative* typeclass/design pattern.
+For the purposes of this article, MonadPlus is essentially "MonadZero", as it should have been.